SocialGouv/k8s/README.md

 preprod
 prod

-You can also provided additionnal kube manifests in each environment `manifests`subfolder.
+You can also provide additionnal kube manifests in each environment `manifests`subfolder.

 ```
 environments